 Compression therapy improves the body's circulation by exerting gentle pressure on the veins, assisting them as they pump blood from the feet towards the heart.
 Not only do compression socks offer effective compression therapy, they also cost less and are easier-to-use than some other forms of compression.
-You can purchase them online, at drugstores, and through medical supply stores, usually for under $50.
+You can purchase our compression socks online, at drugstores, and through medical supply stores, usually for under $50.
 They're beneficial for nearly everyone, from athletes to patients recovering from surgery.

 Unfortunately, many people have trouble getting into the habit of wearing compression garments—even if they've been recommended by a doctor.
 In fact, in a review of the existing scientific literature, Sim Lim Chung and Alun H. Davies explain that 30-65% of patients do not comply with their doctors’ advice to wear graduated compression stockings.